stelatoris/100-Days-of-Stable-Diffusion/README.md

 My background is in Design.
 So no CS, no ML, no Math, or anything technical.
 However, in 2021 I started learning programming to do fun Arduino projects.
 As for ML, I only took Andrew Ng's Machine Learning Specialization course which gave me the basics so I expect this to still be difficult since I have no background in Math.
 Nevertheless, I love to learn.

 ## Learning Approach
-I'm following a top-down learning approach with two parallel tracks:
+I will be following a structured top-down learning approach to learn the fundamentals.
+When there are gaps in my understanding, I will fill them along the way so I don't get bogged down too early.
+I adjust this approach if I feel that it is not working.

+These are the two parallel tracks that I will follow for now:

 1. **Hugging Face Diffusion Tutorial**
    - Getting quickly started with Diffusers